rusticus-io/website/content/blog/_index.md

   main:
     name: "Blog"

-summary: Here you can find the news
+summary: Here you can find blog posts

 ---